-From 01 January 2016 to 23 March 2016, a total of 5,254 migrants and refugees were registered arriving in Hungary.
+From 01 January 2016 to 16 March 2016, a total of 4,582 migrants and refugees were registered arriving in Hungary.
 Due to the barbed-wire fence in place along the Serbian and Croatian borders, there have been reduced numbers of arrivals since 17 October 2015.
 However, during the months of February and March there has been a steady increase in all registered arrivals through the border with Serbia.
-From 17 March to 23 March 2016, 672 new arrivals were registered by the authorities, slightly up from 638 last week, but still lower than 766 two weeks ago.
+From 10 March to 16 March 2016, 638 new arrivals were registered by the authorities, slightly down from 766 last week, but still lower than 702 two weeks ago.

-The most common countries of origin in descending order are: Afghanistan, Pakistan, and Iran.
+The most common countries of origin in descending order are: Syria, Afghanistan, Pakistan, and Iraq.